-On December 22, 2016, Ocwen Loan Servicing, LLC and Homeward Residential, Inc. (collectively, "Ocwen") filed a complaint in the U.S. District Court for the Eastern District of Pennsylvania against Radian Guaranty alleging breach of contract and bad faith claims and seeking monetary damages and declaratory relief.
+On December 22, 2016, Ocwen Loan Servicing, LLC and Homeward Residential, Inc. (collectively, "Ocwen") filed a complaint in the U.S. District Court for the Eastern District of Pennsylvania against Radian Guaranty alleging breach of contract and bad faith claims and seeking monetary damages and declaratory relief (the "Litigation").
 Ocwen has also initiated similar legal proceedings against several other mortgage insurers.
 On December 17, 2016, Ocwen separately filed a parallel arbitration petition against Radian Guaranty before the American Arbitration Association ("AAA") asserting substantially the same allegations (the "Arbitration").
 Ocwen's filings together listed 9,420 mortgage insurance certificates issued under multiple insurance policies, including Pool Insurance policies, as subject to the dispute.
-On June 5, 2017, Ocwen filed an amended complaint and an amended petition (collectively, the "Amended Filings") with both the court and the AAA, respectively, together listing 8,870 certificates as subject to the dispute.
+On June 5, 2017, Ocwen filed an amended complaint and an amended petition (collectively, the "Amended Filings") with the court and the AAA, respectively, together listing 8,870 certificates as subject to the dispute.
 On April 11, 2018, the parties entered into a confidential agreement with respect to all certificates subject to the dispute.
-The confidential agreement resolved certain categories of claims involved in the dispute and, on April 12, 2018, the parties filed a stipulation of voluntary dismissal of the federal court proceeding and the trial judge issued an order dismissing all claims and counterclaims subject to the parties' agreement.
+The confidential agreement resolved certain categories of claims involved in the dispute and, on April 12, 2018, the parties filed a stipulation of voluntary dismissal of the Litigation and the trial judge issued an order dismissing all claims and counterclaims in the Litigation.
 Radian Guaranty was not required to make any payment in connection with this confidential agreement.
-Pursuant to the confidential agreement, the parties: (1) dismissed the federal court proceeding; (2) narrowed the scope of the dispute to Ocwen's breach of contract claims seeking payment of insurance benefits on approximately 2,500 certificates that Ocwen was previously pursuing through the Amended Filings; and (3) agreed to resolve the remaining dispute through the Arbitration.
-The Arbitration is proceeding and Radian continues to defend against Ocwen's claims vigorously.
+Pursuant to the confidential agreement, the parties: (i) dismissed the Litigation; (ii) narrowed the scope of the Arbitration to Ocwen's breach of contract claims seeking payment of insurance benefits on approximately 2,500 certificates that Ocwen was previously pursuing through the Amended Filings; and (iii) agreed to resolve the Arbitration through an alternative dispute resolution process administered by the AAA (the "ADR Process").
+Effective June 30, 2020, Radian Guaranty, PHH Mortgage Corporation, on behalf of itself, and as successor by merger to Ocwen (collectively, "PHH"), and Ocwen Financial Corporation entered into a Confidential Settlement Agreement and Release (the "Ocwen Settlement") to fully resolve, among other things, all claims subject to the ADR Process.
+Pursuant to the Ocwen Settlement, among other things: (i) Radian agreed to make a cash settlement payment following the implementation of the Ocwen Settlement and (ii) each party agreed to release the other with respect to all known or unknown claims with respect to the certificates subject to the ADR Process as well as with respect to all other certificates issued on loans serviced by PHH for which Radian decided claims prior to January 1, 2019.
+Implementation of the Ocwen Settlement remains subject to the condition precedent that the GSEs consent to the settlement agreement.
+On July 2, 2020, the ADR Process panel ordered that all proceedings in the ADR Process are stayed pending final dismissal after receipt of the required consents.